-The School of Nursing Mentorship program assists senior undergraduate nursing students transition between their final practicum and working as independent clinicians.
+The School of Nursing Mentorship program assists senior undergraduate nursing students to transition between their final practicum and working as independent clinicians.
 UBC School of Nursing alumni provide support and encouragement to new nurse graduates as they develop professional skills and expand their network.
 They share experiences and knowledge within a wide range of nursing contexts—from community to acute care, general practice to specialized settings, and across geographic regions.
 The program provides opportunities for face-to-face mentoring, online discussion and/or teleconference meetings between student mentees and alumni mentors, bridging the transition toward and beyond graduation.

 2017 Grad Student Symposium - http://www.lukacyprian.com/